-Philipp Koehn, a professor in the Department of Computer Science, is recognized worldwide for his leading research in and applications for developing and understanding data-driven methods to solve long-standing, real-world challenges of machine translation and machine learning.
+Philipp Koehn, a professor of computer science, is recognized worldwide for his leading research in and applications for developing and understanding data-driven methods to solve long-standing, real-world challenges of machine translation and machine learning.

 Today’s deluge of digital information is both a product of and engine for nearly every function of modern society.
 Koehn’s area of renowned expertise—statistical machine translation or translating text from one human language to another by a computer—is vital to addressing the ever-expanding need for natural language processing and machine learning.

 Koehn leads a team of 20 Johns Hopkins researchers to develop the first-ever information retrieval and translation system for languages that are not widely used around the world.
 Funded by a $10.7 million grant from the Office of the Director of National Intelligence, the project aims to drastically reduce the time and the amount of information needed for intelligence agents to translate languages, such as Kurdish, Serbo-Croatian, Khmer, Hmong, and Somali, which are spoken by millions of people but not prevalent in written material.